O you, who more than any other human being

 O Clement, O Loving, O sweet Virgin Mary.

-Pope John Paul II ,prayed before the icon of Our Lady, in Salus Populi Romani, on December 8,1990.You can order a Catholic gift for a loved one or for yourself right now by clicking on the following link: Best Catholic Gifts.
+Pope John Paul II ,prayed before the icon of Our Lady, in Salus Populi Romani, on December 8,1990.You can order a Catholic prayer book for a loved one or for yourself right now by clicking on the following link: Catholic Prayer Book.

 Disclaimer: This post may have affiliate links, which means that if you decide to buy something after clicking on one of our links, we get a small commission at no extra cost to you.
 Thank you.